wearehovertone/aruco-media-player/README.md

 ## Creation of Custom Dictionaries
-Custom dictionaries can be added to the library editing the AR.DICTIONARIES before the instansiation of the ArUco Detector:
+Custom dictionaries can be added to the library, editing the AR.DICTIONARIES before the instansiation of the ArUco Detector:

 ```
 //example of custom dictionary